BrodyW11/Programming-2/README.md

 Unit testing assignment in Java during my 2nd semester at University.

-JUnit 5 test suite to test code to test a given piece of code that generates a shortest path tree of a directed graph using Dijkstra's algorithm
+JUnit 5 test suite to test a given piece of code:
+The code generates a shortest path tree of a directed graph using Dijkstra's algorithm.